Frank J. Webb: Synopsis

 On another front, attorney Stevens arranges with an Irish man he is defending to have attacks made against blacks in their neighborhood and mob action to drive down property values; he intends to buy property there and profit later from it.
 He makes a list of properties to be attacked, including that of Walters, a black man who has become one of the wealthiest businessmen in the city, abolitionists, and Garie, even contracting for him to be murdered.
 Learning of the plot from a list of properties to be attacked, Walters tells the mayor about it and asks for protection, but the mayor says he does not have enough forces, and the area of action is south of the city boundaries.
 Walters stores up arms and fortifies his house; the Ellises seek safety with him, and other friends arrive to help.
 With the community warned by Walters, many blacks leave the area for refuge in the upper city.

-In the mob attacks, the Ellises is burned and totally destroyed; Ellis is attacked by the mob and severely injured while trying to warn Garie.
+In the mob attacks, the Ellises' home is burned and totally destroyed; Ellis is attacked by the mob and severely injured while trying to warn Garie.
 He is brain damaged and never works again.
 Garie is shot and killed as the mob attacks his house; his wife Emily dies in childbirth in hiding with their children, who survive.
 The families are nearly destroyed by Stevens' plot.
 The boy Charlie Ellis has been spared from the events, as he has been in the country for the summer at the home of Mrs. Bird, a wealthy white woman who acts as his patron.
 Receiving letters from his older sister and a friend about the attacks, he returns to his family in the city, who are staying with Walters.

 He goes to work to help his family, encountering prejudice as he applies for apprenticeships but secures a good position finally.
 Walters and Balch, a white attorney advising him, provide for the orphaned Garie children whom Walters takes in, and work to gain some of their due inheritance.
 Their father died without a will and Stevens claims the estate, as a first cousin through Garie's sister.
 Balch threatens Stevens with legal action over the mob riot to secure money.
 Walter and Balch reluctantly decide, in order to give Clarence every advantage, to enroll him as a white student in a distant academy and have him enter white society.
 They instruct him not to reveal his "colored" ancestry.